Egypt: ACI and CargoX

 Tips for air freight

-Airlines will also be required to check the importer/exporter IDs and VAT numbers and submit the manifest through the messaging system so that it can be transmitted electronically to customs.
-Manifests will have to be uploaded upon departure or within two hours for long flights, after which Nafeza will issue the import permit.
+Airlines are required to check the importer/exporter IDs and VAT numbers and submit the manifest through the messaging system so that it can be transmitted electronically for customs clearance.
+The delivery permit is then issued via Nafeza.

 Note on validity of ACID number

-The validity of the ACID number has since been extended from three to six months.
-If this period elapses, a new number must be requested, so it is best to avoid these costs.
+The ACID number is now valid for six months.
+Once this period has elapsed, a new application is necessary, so it is best to avoid these costs.

 The US International Trade Administration website offers a summary of the Import Requirements & Documentation for Egypt.
-The ACI page of the German-Arab Chamber of Commerce features FAQs in English
+Members of the German-Arab Chamber of Commerce are also available for direct contact.